A Library of Systemic Relations

 Example: Bikes and cars are related because they are sharing the same macro-system: the roads.
 (They are related in additional ways than this.)

 1.1.3.
 Micro-systemic relations (SRMI)

 Example: The rubber in the tires of cars and bikes comes from the same producer.

-1.2 SEMANTIC (Semiotic), THEMATIC, ASSOCIATIVE AND REPRESENTATIONAL RELATIONS (BLUE) (ATR)
+1.2 SEMANTIC (Semiotic), THEMATIC, ASSOCIATIVE AND REPRESENTATIONAL RELATIONS (BLUE) (SA)

 Semantic relations are entities connected through a sentence where one word forms the relation.